sony/nnabla/doc/python/tutorial/python_api.rst

 .. parsed-literal::

-    The prediction `y` is cleared because it's an intermedicate variable.
+    The prediction `y` is cleared because it's an intermediate variable.
     [  2.27279830e-04   6.02164946e-05   5.33679675e-04   2.35557582e-05]
     The prediction `y` is kept by the persistent flag.
     [ 1.0851264   0.87657517  0.79603785  0.40098712]